mike-fabian/ibus-typing-booster/content/docs/user/index.md

 {{< video label="Adding ibus-typing-booster to the Gnome3 desktop" webm="/videos/user-docs/When-using-the-Gnome3-desktop.webm" >}}

+This video shows how to add ibus-typing-booster to recent Gnome3 desktops, using Gnome3 on Fedora 34 in this example.
+In older versions of Gnome3, the input method setup was in the “Region & Language” settings instead of in the “Keyboard” settings, for example [Ubuntu 21.04 has such an older version of Gnome](#1_2).

 1. First click on the panel menu in the top right corner of the desktop and then click on the “screwdriver and wrench” icon to open the Gnome3 control center.

 1. Now the Gnome3 control center has opened.
-Click on the icon for the “Keyboard” settings  (In older versions of Gnome3 this was in the “Region & Language” settings).
+Click on the icon for the “Keyboard” settings.

 1. At the bottom you see a list of input sources which have already been added to the desktop before.
 In this case there are already: “English (US, with euro on 5)” and “Japanese (Kana Kanji)”.
 This is just an example of course, the list of already added input methods could look different for you.
 The first entry, “English (US, with euro on 5)”, is not really an input engine, it is just a keyboard layout.
 One can see that an entry in the list of input sources is a keyboard layout if it does not have the icon showing two tooth-wheels at the right side.